Surprising Uses for Condoms

 Condoms can be very useful in a survival situation to carry water and are often carried in ‘Survival Kits’ by many outdoor enthusiasts.
 They are lightweight, easily carried, are sterile (whilst in their packet) and can hold a large quantity of water.

 Although condoms can stretch and hold a huge amount of water, they are not particularly durable, anything sharp (thorns, sharp stones, twigs, buckles etc.) is likely to puncture it.
-However, placing the condom inside a sock gives the outside much better resistance to scratches of points that could break it.
+However, placing the condom inside a sock gives the outside much better resistance.